-For pressurised aircraft, switch this on to disable the barometer in the device and avoids the possibility of cabin altitude being mistaken for pressure altitude.
+For pressurised aircraft, switch this on to disable the barometer in the device and avoid the possibility of cabin altitude being mistaken for pressure altitude.

 When off, the pressure altitude from the barometer in the device will be broadcast and used to compare altitudes with other aircraft.